amitsaha/amitsaha.github.io/content/redis-sorted-sets.md

 ..
 ```

-## Using `redis-cli`

-Once the server has started, let's check if our server is alive and well:
+Once the server has started, let's check if our server is up and running:

 ```
 $ redis-cli ping
 PONG
 ```

+## Sorted Sets

+Redis' sorted set is a set data structure but each element in the set is also associated with a `score`.
+The set is
+ordered based on this `score` value.
+This allows us to perform the following operations easily:

+- Retrieve the top or bottom 10 keys based on the score
+- Find the rank/position of a key in the set
+- The score of a key can be updated anytime

+The section on [sorted sets](https://redis.io/topics/data-types-intro) in the Redis docs has more details on this.

 ## Resources